Jess-Vannatter/Education_Group_Project-/README.md

 ## Communication Protocol
 A small group created in Slack.
 The expectation is that responses to a post is made by end of day.
 It is expected that group members would check Slack minimally, once per day.
 The protocol can be revisited during each class meeting to determine if it is meeting the group's needs.

+### To Do List
+* find data/ csv (done)
+* commit resources on github
+* set up ERD
+* download ERD
+* commit ERD to github
+* set up tables in SQL
+* connect CSV to tables in SQL
+* commit deliverable from SQL
+* join tables (in either SQL or via python in notebook)
+* Draft machine learning module is connected to the provisional database